-This last exhibit is our hope for the future — and helps bring all those emotions to a good place.
+This last exhibit is our hope for the future — and it helps bring all the emotions stirred up to a good place.

 Some of these people quietly protested outside stores that would not allow blacks to enter.
 Others dedicated their lives as civil rights activists to fight for equality.